wprazuch/e-resume/README.md

 My adventure with Machine Learning started on my MSc studies, where I started working with mass spectrometry data to create automated heterogeneity assessment system for Head & Neck cancer tumours.
 Next, I joined the PhD program to develop a system for early lung cancer detection from low-dose CT images.

-Next, I decided to try my skills in academia, where I joined the PhD program for implementing automated system of lung cancer identification in low-dose CT.

 # Social media
 I publish from time to time some news about my area of expertise.
 I have also provided some short articles from area of Data Science and Mathematics.